actions/setup-python/README.md

 ## Supported version syntax

-The `python-version` input supports the [Semantic Versioning Specification](https://github.com/npm/node-semver#versions) and some special version notations (e.g. `x.y-dev`), for detailed examples please refer to the section: [Using python-version input](docs/advanced-usage.md#using-python-version-input) of the [Advanced usage](docs/advanced-usage.md) guide.
+The `python-version` input supports the [Semantic Versioning Specification](https://semver.org/) and some special version notations (e.g. `semver ranges`, `x.y-dev syntax`, etc), for detailed examples please refer to the section: [Using python-version input](docs/advanced-usage.md#using-python-version-input) of the [Advanced usage](docs/advanced-usage.md) guide.

 ## Supported architectures

 Using `architecture` input it's possible to specify required python's interpreter architecture: `x86` or `x64`.
-If input is not specified it defaults to `x64`.
+If input is not specified the architecture defaults to `x64`.

 ## Caching packages dependencies